electroly/sqlnotebook/CONTRIBUTING.md

 ## How to build from source

-- In Windows, run `ps1/Update-DocResourceZip.ps1` to generate `sqlite-doc.zip`.
+- Run `ps1/Update-DocResourceZip.ps1` to generate `sqlite-doc.zip`.
 - Open `src\SqlNotebook.sln` and build.

 ## How to edit documentation